Robert Katzmann

 Robert Allen Katzmann (April 22, 1953 – June 9, 2021) was a United States circuit judge of the United States Court of Appeals for the Second Circuit.
 He served as chief judge from September 1, 2013, to August 31, 2020.

 Early life and education

 Robert Allen Katzmann was born April 22, 1953, in New York City, the son of Sylvia, a homemaker, and John Katzmann, an engineer.
 Katzmann received a Bachelor of Arts degree from Columbia University in 1973.
-He received a Master of Arts from Harvard University in 1976.
-He received a Doctor of Philosophy from Harvard University in 1978.
+He received a Master of Arts from Harvard University in 1976 and received a Ph.D. from Harvard in 1978.
 He received a Juris Doctor from Yale Law School in 1980, where he was an article and book review editor of the Yale Law Journal.

 Career

 Early work

 Katzmann served as a law clerk to Judge Hugh H. Bownes of the United States Court of Appeals for the First Circuit from 1980 to 1981.
 He was a fellow at the Brookings Institution from 1981 to 1999.
 He was an adjunct professor at Georgetown University Law Center from 1984 to 1989.
 He was an adjunct professor with the Georgetown University Public Policy Program from 1987 to 1992.
 Katzmann was president of the Governance Institute from 1986 to 1999.
 He was a special assistant to the director of the Federal Judicial Center from 1986 to 1988.
 He was a visiting professor of the University of California, Los Angeles (Washington, D.C., program), from 1990 to 1992.
 He was the Wayne Morse Chair in law and politics at the University of Oregon in 1992.
 He was acting program director at the Brookings Institution in 1998.
 Katzmann was the Walsh Professor of Government, professor of law and professor of public policy at Georgetown University from 1992 to 1999.
 His brother, Gary Katzmann, is a judge of the United States Court of International Trade.